 With 18 members each new justice is less likely to tilt the ideological balance of the Court, which makes a nomination even less consequential.
 Requiring rejection by the Senate, instead of approval, eliminates the Senate’s ability to block an appointment by refusing to hold hearings or votes.
 Lastly, lifetime tenure reduces the chances that a judge or justice will craft decisions for a future political run or future job prospect.
 Both proposals attempt to maintain this benefit by allowing departing justices to maintain their salaries and serve on the courts of appeals.

 Ideas 3 and 4: Create a Supreme Court with Rotating Members Who Have No Idea What Cases They Will Hear

 Epps and Sitarman also proposed the idea of having a 15-member Supreme Court composed of five justices appointed by Democrats and five justices appointed by Republicans.
 The additional five justices would then be chosen by the 10 justices appointed by the parties.
-So those 10 members would likely have to choose fairly moderate judges to fill the remaining five seats.
+Theoretically, those 10 members would be forced to choose fairly moderate judges to fill the remaining five seats.

 Each Party Will Raise The Stakes Unless We Restructure the Court

-Regardless of the idea, it’s clear we need some changes.
+It’s clear we need some changes.
 Each retirement, nomination, and court decision shouldn’t be so stressful for Americans.
 The process shouldn’t encourage political parties to break norms, undermine democratic principles, and encourage the appointment of extreme, partisan judges.
-The current process is a debacle and we should demand changes.
+The current process is a debacle and we should demand change.